otaviojacobi/balena-voice-assistant/blogPost.md

 |:--:|
 |___Image 2___|

-2) Wait a few seconds for the containers to restart.
+2) Wait for the containers to restart.
+This can be really fast or really slow (up to two minutes) depending on the device you are using.
+Worst scenario, wait for the full two minutes.

+3) Navigate to <local_ip_address>:80 or to the public device url (if you toggle it on) and have fun!